Healthlane-Technologies/Zango/Setup.md

 Please ensure you have Python and pip installed on your system.
 If you haven't installed them yet, you can find Python installation instructions [here](https://www.python.org/downloads/) and pip installation instructions [here](https://pip.pypa.io/en/stable/installation/).

 Once Python and pip are installed, you can create virtual environment in which your cloned zango will be installed.
-Follow the below setups for complete setup:
+Follow the below setps for complete setup:

 1. Clone the zango repository
 2. Create a new virtual environment inside a fresh directory (this virtual env will be used to setup a zango project using local copy of zango [similar to django.](https://docs.djangoproject.com/en/dev/intro/contributing/#getting-a-copy-of-django-s-development-version))